-Our discussion and analysis of the City of Mission, Kansas financial performance provides an overview of the City's financial activities for the fiscal year ended December 31, 2021.
+The management discussion and analysis of the City of Mission's financial performance provides an overview of the City's financial activities for the fiscal year ended December 31, 2023.
 This narrative should be read in conjunction with the City's letter of transmittal, which begins on page i.